ADHD and the internet

 "Horse Browser is my quiet, safe internet where I am free to explore something new."

--- Beth McClelland, historian and researcher
+-- Beth McClelland, researcher

 Living With ADHD